-- Best for: coding, debugging, agentic workflows, research, documents, spreadsheets, and software use.
+- Best for: coding, debugging, tool-heavy workflows, research, documents, and spreadsheets.

 What changed from GPT-5.4